The Song

 World Premieres

-All world premieres are commissioned by the Junge Kammerphilharmonie Berlin as part of the concert series Das Lied von der Erde - Dialogue of Diverses based on an idea by Sarah van der Kemp.
+All world premieres are commissioned by the Junge Kammerphilharmonie Berlin as part of the concert series The Song Of The Earth - Dialogue of Diverses based on an idea by Sarah van der Kemp.

 1. Solo Englischhorn